·

 If France were required to choose a national uniform, it wouldn’t be the beret (though Hollywood insists on putting one atop every fictional Parisian), it would be the Breton, aka la marinière, the humble blue-and-white striped shirt that is a French fashion staple.

-The marinière entered official French uniform history on March 27, 1858, when the French Navy decreed that sailors must wear a white cotton knit marked with alternating indigo stripes, a pattern that made sailors easier to spot if they fell overboard.
-The white stripes were to be twice the height of the blue ones, and lore says there were 21 stripes total, to denote each of Napoleon’s victories.
-Oh!
-La!
-La!
+It entered fashion history on March 27, 1858, when the French Navy decreed that sailors must wear a white cotton knit with alternating indigo stripes, a pattern that made them easier to spot if they fell overboard.

 Why is it called The Breton?

-The marinière’s spiritual birthplace is Brittany, a large peninsula jutting into the Atlantic Ocean in the Northwest corner of France, bordered by the English Channel to the north and the Bay of Biscay to the south.
-The region is known for its gorgeous, rugged coastline, medieval towns, and absolutely delicious crêpes, and Breton refers to a person from or things related to Brittany.
-Eh, Voila!
+The marinière’s spiritual birthplace is Brittany, a large and beautiful peninsula jutting into the Atlantic Ocean in the Northwest corner of France, bordered by the English Channel to the north and the Bay of Biscay to the south.
+From Paris, you could easily do a day trip or an overnight.

 Striped knitwear was common among fishermen there, and had been for generations.
 The shirts were part of the landscape, as characteristic as the region’s granite cliffs and salted butter.